zaher2016/website/README.md

 2. Configure your project to use the correct version of Ruby.

 	a.
 Navigate to the root directory of your project.
+If you use Windows, replace the `cd` command with `dir`.

 	```
 	cd /MY/DEVELOPMENT/DIRECTORY/website